 How to become an umbilical cord blood donor

 Donating cord blood requires some advance preparation.
 Before the 34th week of pregnancy, you should contact the cord blood bank your hospital works with.
 The NMDP lists hospitals that participate with cord banks in its network.
-If your hospital does not have an official relationship with a cord blood bank, contact a cord blood bank in your area to ask if it can help you donate.
+Or you can contact a cord blood bank in your area to ask about donating.
 AABB (formerly known as American Academy of Blood Banks) provides a list of accredited cord blood banks.

 A cord blood bank will require you to provide consent before you donate and store cord blood.
 In addition, you will need to complete a health history questionnaire.
 You will also need to give a small sample of blood to test for infectious diseases.

-A successful transplant depends on the donor's cord blood matching the recipient's.
-So, there is a better chance of finding a matched donor within the same racial and ethnic group.
-People from minority populations are underrepresented in donor registries.
-This means they have less chance of finding a matched donor.
-The likelihood of finding a match for people with Hispanic, American Indian, Alaska Native, Asian, Native Hawaiian, black/African American, and multi-race backgrounds has increased.
-However, there are still many people who are unable to find a match.
+For a transplant to be successful, the donor's cord blood must match the recipient's.
+This means there is a better chance of finding a matched donor within the same racial and ethnic group.
+But people from minority populations are underrepresented in donor registries which lessens their chance of finding a matched donor.
+These racial and ethnic groups include Hispanic, American Indian, Alaska Native, Asian, Native Hawaiian, black, and multi-race backgrounds.
+There is an urgent need for people from these minorities to donate cord blood.

 Public versus private use

-The American Academy of Pediatrics (AAP) recommends public storage of umbilical cord blood unless a child’s older sibling has health condition that could benefit from transplantation.
-The likelihood that a child will need his or her own cord blood in the future is between one in 1,000 and one in 200,000.
+The American Academy of Pediatrics (AAP) recommends publicly storing umbilical cord blood unless a child’s older sibling has a health condition that could benefit from transplantation.
+The chance that a child will need his or her own cord blood in the future is extremely low.
 Also, a child’s own cord blood is not an option to treat genetic disorders he or she had at birth.
 This is because the cord blood may carry the same genes linked to the disorder.
-Talk with your doctor your reasons for wanting to store or donate your baby's umbilical cord blood.
+Talk with your doctor about your reasons for wanting to store or donate your baby's umbilical cord blood.